Second Church Building

 The situation remained the same until 1904 when Mr. Akers soon found out that the new church building was limiting the use of his property, as there was not enough land to use as his own yard without using some of the land which belonged to the church.
 That’s when he proposed to pay for moving the church across Brookfield Road with a full basement complete with kitchen, dining room and ladies parlor.
 This caused a great deal of controversy within the church.
 As some felt that only rooms for preaching and praying were necessary, while others wanted the additional rooms for sociability, which they said “is the life of the church.
 Those opposed felt so displeased and discouraged over what they considered a serious mistake that they stopped coming to church, resigned their positions and vowed not to return until Rev. Rogers left.
 However, after much discussion and exchanges of bitter feelings and nasty words, the church members accepted the offer.

-Mr. Akers had the digging begun.
+Mr. Akers had the digging begin.
 The building was put on rollers and pulled by oxen, moved across Brookfield Road and placed upon the new foundation.
 Mr. Akers paid the $2,000 cost and was sent an official note thanking him for the “new smoke chimney, several useful rooms, two new stoves, carpets, silverware, several tables, electric light fixtures and other favors.“ At this time, the organ was installed.
 Built by George W. Reed of West Boylston of long-lasting ash wood, the organ has all wooden pipes and case.
+The organ was completed and installed in 1905.
+The memorial windows were installed during the construction of this church.

 Mr. Rogers also stayed for a three-year pastorate, living in the Methodist parsonage on Power Station Road.
 The Eastman family lived in a house that was next to the church, and arranged a swap with the church for the parsonage, so that the minister could live closer to the church.
 However, Rev. Sherman, the new minister, refused to live in the house because it was in such poor condition.
 Instead, the Sherman family lived in the church vestry until the old house was torn down and a new house was built for $2,561, without heat, lights or plumbing.